aklump/check-pages/documentation/source/_cli.md

 ## Troubleshooting

-Try using the `--show-source` to see the response source code as well.
+Try using the `--show-response` to see the response source code as well.

-    ./check_pages failing_tests_runner.php --show-source
+    ./check_pages failing_tests_runner.php --show-response